samwilkins333/Batcher/README.md

     // Here, declare that you'd like to allocate three seconds between the execution of each batch,
     // as well as defining the callback to be invoked on each batch
-    // For example, the first batch will be passed into our handler after 3 seconds, then the second after 6 seconds
+    // For example, the first batch will be passed into our handler instantaneously, then the second after 3 seconds, etc.
     // (exact timing depends on strict vs. patient intervals) const interval: Interval.Instance = { magnitude: 3, unit: TimeUnit.Seconds };
     const handler = async animals => {